 Unfortunately, some brands still struggle to build the right social media team for the job.
-Here are the main social media roles companies need to successfully reach followers and develop a dedicated fan base.
+Here are the main social media roles companies need to reach followers successfully and develop a dedicated fan base.

 Social Media Team Roles

-Community Manager as Editor/Strategist
+Social Media Manager as Editor/Strategist

-The community manager:
+The social media manager:

 - Establishes direction for storytelling